 How can I find an externship?
 Many placements advertise opportunities through the Center for Career Planning and Professional Development, so check Symplicity often.
 But you should treat a search for an externship like any other job search and pursue your interests.

 Can I do an externship at a private law firm?
 The general rule is that private law firms are not eligible as placements.
 However, there are exceptions to this general rule.
-For more information about whether a for-profit law firm or an in-house counsel might be an appropriate placement, contact Professor Megan McAlpin, the Director of the Clinics and Externships Program.
+For more information about whether a for-profit law firm or an in-house counsel might be an appropriate placement, contact Professor Suzanne Rowe, the Director of the Externships Program.

 If I want to extern at an organization that isn't already an approved placement, what do I do?
 If you're interested in an organization or agency that hasn't already been approved, you can initiate the process for the organization or agency to be approved as a placement by the curriculum committee.

 I know where I want to do my externship, now what do I do?
 If you know where you want to do your externship, you should begin by finding out whether that agency or organization has been approved by the law school's curriculum committee.
 If it has (and if the agency or organization has offered you an externship), you can apply for academic credit for the externship here.

 I accepted a position as an extern, what do I need to do to get academic credit for the externship?
 While having a position as an extern is a great first step, you can't get academic credit without also applying for course credit for the externship.
 As part of the application process, you'll need to identify a faculty supervisor.
 If your externship is in one of the more common areas, you'll be assigned a faculty supervisor.
 If your externship is more unique, you may need to find a faculty member who is willing to serve as your supervisor.
 For more information, contact the Clinics and Externships Program.